12 Powerful Business Benefits of VoIP (Don't Miss This)

 Before we get started, let’s get clear on something very important.
 VoIP (Voice over Internet Protocol) is also referred to as Hosted VoIP, Business VoIP, Cloud PBX, and a variety of other terms with similar meanings.

-For example, at PanTerra we refer to our internet-based communications offerings as Cloud PBX, but we provide nearly the same features and functionality (with the same benefits) as what others refer to as VoIP or Business VoIP.
+At PanTerra we refer to our internet-based communications offerings as Cloud PBX, but we provide nearly the same features and functionality (with the same benefits) as what others refer to as VoIP or Business VoIP.

 To avoid confusing the matter any further, we’ll be referring to all of these offerings under the term “VoIP” in this article.
 Now that we have that cleared up, let’s get to the good stuff!